 Les Brasseurs de Margaux are happy to introduce their limited edition beers.

-We are always looking for new tastes and new experience: we brew every month a limited edition with organic products.
+We are always looking for new tastes and new experience: we brew every month a limited edition beer with organic products.

 If you think that one of those limited edition beers should become part of our regular range, please let us know.